verboompj/arc_kubernetes/arc_enabled_k3s.md

 ### Target design

 This setup will use actual hardware, deployed onprem.
 I will be using my existing "datacenter cluster" (3 HPe mini desktop PC's and a Synology NAS, to serve as a storage appliance).
-All devices are connected to a local LAN, the local lan offers communication between the physical "servers", the iSCSI storage pool as served by the NAS and allows outbound communication towards the Internet and public Azure services I will be using.
+All devices are connected to a local LAN, the local lan offers communication between the physical servers, the iSCSI storage pool as served by the NAS and allows outbound communication towards the Internet and selected public Azure services that I will be using.
+Important as ever, is DNS.
+I will be depending on a lot of (inter, intra) cluster communication, and don't want to be typing IP addresses nor keeping track in hostfiles ;-).
+In my case I already run a Pihole DNS instance that I will use for local DNS resolution.

 As a hypervisor I chose to run Proxmox VE, it is available for free and offers a very rich featureset, including HA, FT, Hardware Pass-through, etc.
 I don't actually need most of these features for this deployment, buit it does serve other purposes next to this case.
 [Proxmox VE Website](https://www.proxmox.com/en/downloads)